General FAQ’s

 What is the work schedule for FCFA firefighters?
 Our firefighters are on duty 24 hours a day, 7 days a week.
 Firefighters are assigned to work 48-hour shifts beginning at 8 a.m.
 To ensure 24/7 coverage, there are three separate shifts each working an average of 56 hours a week.
 Working less than the 56-hour schedule could require adding a 4th shift and 8 more firefighters.

 Do Firefighters work overtime?
 FCFA minimum staffing is 8 firefighters on duty daily plus a Battalion Chief to serve Arroyo Grande, Grover Beach and Oceano.
-Firefighters can be mandated to work to fulfill minimum staffing due to other employees being off on benefit time (sick/vacation) or out of county on mutual aid incidents.
-The cost of mutual aid incidents is reimbursed to the FCFA, covering ALL operating costs.
+Firefighters can be mandated to work to maintain minimum staffing levels, due to other employees being on leave (sick/vacation) or out of county on mutual aid incidents.
+Mutual aid responses are reimbursable with operating expenses reimbursed to the FCFA.

 Why do we see fire crews at the store?